Outdoor LED Flood Lights

 LED Flood Light CRI

 What CRI is right for you?
-If the purpose of the light is general purpose, 70 CRI will work just fine.
+If the purpose of the light is general purpose, 70 CRI will work fine.
 If you are lighting up a retail space, like a car dealership light, then choose a higher CRI, in the 80-90 range.
-Typically higher CRI LED Chips are more expensive, so don't pay for what you don't need.
+Higher CRI LED Chips are more expensive, so don't pay for what you don't need.

 MyLEDLightingGuide Pro Tip

-A more efficient light, at 180 lm/watt will typically cost more than a less efficient light at time of purchase.
+A more efficient light, at 170 lm/watt will cost more than a less efficient light.
 But over the life of the product, it will save you a lot more money in reduced operating costs.
-So if you are converting over to LED to save money and reduce your monthly utility bill, then choose a higher efficiency LED.
+Choose a higher efficiency LED to save more on your electricity bill.

 Should You Retrofit Or Get New LED Flood Lights?